Local duality in algebra and topology: Local duality for comodules

 \subsection{Local duality for comodules}

 We now wish to construct local cohomology and local homology functors satisfying local duality for comodules; to be more precise, we consider the local duality context $(\Stable_{\Psi},A/I)$ for a flat Hopf algebroid $(A,\Psi)$ and $I \subseteq A$ a finitely generated invariant ideal.
 This appears to require some conditions on the ideal $I$; in the case of modules we could weaken this condition by using the Dwyer--Greenlees Koszul object as a substitute for $A/I$, but we do not have this in the comodule case.
 Thus, we need an additional regularity condition.
-In what follows, we remind the reader that $\cG$ denotes the set of dualizable $\Psi$-comodules. \begin{lem} Suppose $I$ is generated by a finite invariant regular sequence $(x_1,\ldots,x_n)$, then $A/I^k$ is compact and dualizable in $\Stable_\Psi$ for all $k \ge 0$, and we have

-\end{lem} \begin{proof} By construction, the image of $M \in \Comod_\Psi$ in $\Stable_\Psi$ is compact if $M$ is in the thick subcategory generated by $\cG$.
+In what follows, we remind the reader that $\cG$ denotes the set of dualizable $\Psi$-comodules. \begin{lem} Suppose $I$ is generated by a finite invariant regular sequence $(x_1,\ldots,x_n)$, then $A/I^k$ is compact and dualizable in $\Stable_\Psi$ for all $k \ge 0$. \end{lem} \begin{proof} By construction, the image of $M \in \Comod_\Psi$ in $\Stable_\Psi$ is compact if $M$ is in the thick subcategory generated by $\cG$.
 Of course, since $A \in \cG$, it is enough to check that $M \in \Thick_\Psi(A)$, which for $A/I$ is shown in~\cite[Lem.~6.5]{hovey_htptheory} using the short exact sequences of comodules

 and induction.

 Since $I$ is regular, there is an isomorphism of $A$-modules~\cite[Thm.~1.1.8]{cmrings}